- THIS ELEMENT IS EMPTY

 Course content

-Molecular Basis of Life is a Stage 1 40 CAT module that runs throughout the academic year (semester 1 and semester 2).
-The module provides a comprehensive introduction to the molecular basis of life from the molecular level through to cells, tissues and whole organisms.
-This module broadly covers biochemistry, molecular biology and genetics in the context of life of earth.
+The Molecular Basis of Life (BIO1103) is a 20 CAT module that provides a comprehensive introduction to the molecular basis of life from the molecular level through to cells, tissues, and whole organisms.
+This module broadly covers biochemistry, molecular biology, and energy metabolism in the context of life of earth.
 The course begins with an introduction to the chemical context of life (elements, compounds, molecules, atoms, bonding and thermodynamics) and biomolecules (amino acids, proteins, nucleic acids, carbohydrates, lipids), to include the molecular and biochemical processes which underpin life on earth (DNA replication, RNA transcription and translation, genetic code and mutation, protein biochemistry, enzyme kinetics, glucose metabolism, metabolism control, and photosynthesis).
-Students are introduced to basic cell structure and communication to facilitate exploration of life at all levels and in different environmental conditions, and allow understanding of the evolutionary scales of biological systems.
-Students receive teaching on classical genetics (chromosome structure, cytogenetics, diploid inheritance, allelic and epistatic interactions, aneuploidy, polyploidy, cytoplasmic inheritance) and population genetics to understand of the importance of natural selection and evolutionary processes.
-This will be followed by the introduction of ‘omics technologies including bioinformatics, and practical methods in molecular and cellular biology including genetic engineering tools and biochemistry techniques.
-The applications of genetic engineering, biotechnology, and biochemical tools/assays will be explored in the form of case studies.
+Students are introduced to basic cell structure and communication to facilitate exploration of life at all levels and in different environmental conditions and allow understanding of the evolutionary scales of biological systems.
+Students receive practical teaching in key laboratory skills, DNA extraction, amino acid titration, enzyme kinetics, and photosynthesis.
+Students will be trained in basic laboratory mathematics including molar calculations and key mathematical concepts/theories.
+Students will also receive teaching in laboratory Health and Safety regulations and will be instructed in Good Laboratory Practice.

 On successful completion of this module students will be able to: